miloszwasacz/wall-projections/README.md

 - As an **exhibit designer**, I want to package the data, so that the museum curator can load it up without manual editing.
 - As a **museum curator**, I want to quickly setup the installation, so that it is ready to use with minimal effort.
 - As a **museum curator**, I want to be able to easily diagnose any issues with the system, so that it has minimal downtime.
-- As a **museum curator**, I want to spend as little money as possible maintaining the system, so that more money can be spent.
+- As a **museum curator**, I want to spend as little money as possible maintaining the system, so that more money can be spent on the rest of the museum.

 ## Releases